 Which is best for families – Ikos or Sani

 This is probably the question I get asked the most, and the most difficult to answer.
 Both Ikos and Sani pride themselves on being 5* luxury brands, and are very family friendly.
 They cater very well for all ages, and part of me wishes that we had discovered Sani and Ikos when our children were little.

 As we are a family with two teenagers, I do think that Sani has the slight edge over Ikos.
 This is down to the activities on offer for teens, the resort is bigger which means there is more for them to do.
 My eldest also enjoyed going off exploring Sani by himself.
 Though if you prefer to know that everything is paid for beforehand, Ikos would be the best holiday.
 You can go there and not worry that you’ll be charged over 9 euros for a bottle of water, yes that did happen to me in one of the restaurants at Sani.

 We are returning to Sani in October to celebrate our 20th wedding anniversary, and this will be our very first trip abroad without our children.
 We decided on Sani as we felt it has a slightly more grown up feel, and we love dining around the marina.
 We have booked into Sani Dunes for 5 nights, and this will be our second time staying at Dunes.

 Edited to add that we had another fantastic holiday at Sani Dunes in October 2021, and we both felt that Dunes was perfect for couples.
-We enjoyed it so much that we have booked to go back later on in the year, just the two of us again.
+We enjoyed it so much that we also booked for October 2022.

 Which offers the best price – Ikos or Sani